 Dating the Destruction of the First Temple: Tradition and Interpretation in Josephus

 One of the least thrilling aspects of the historian’s work is chronologizing—partitioning time within a historical narrative as precisely as possible.
 Chronology is also a field in which miscalculation, faulty copying, and printing errors are so common that they hardly deserve comment.
 Nevertheless, one occasionally encounters a real puzzle that makes it truly necessary to determine the chronology of a given event.
-Josephus, perhaps unlike some historians, displays no hostility to chronologizing.
-On the contrary, in his Jewish Antiquities, he tends to draw up occasional chronological summaries of important events.
-For example, he numbers the years to the beginning of construction of the First Temple under Solomon relative to seven events: Solomon’s reign, the Exodus, Abraham’s arrival in the Land of Canaan, the Flood, the creation of humankind, Hiram’s reign, and the establishment of Tyre (Josephus, Ant.
+Josephus, unlike some historians, displays no hostility to chronologizing.
+On the contrary, in his Jewish Antiquities, he occasionally draws up chronological summaries of important events.
+For example, he numbers the years to the beginning of the construction of the First Temple under Solomon with relation to seven events: Solomon’s reign, the Exodus, Abraham’s arrival in the Land of Canaan, the Flood, the creation of humankind, Hiram’s reign, and the establishment of Tyre (Josephus, Ant.
 8.62).
 He counts the destruction of Samaria from three events: The Exodus, the conquest of the Land of Israel, and the partitioning of the Davidic kingdom (Josephus, Ant.
 9.280).
 He marks the destruction of the First Temple in the following way:

 The sanctuary was burned down 470 years, 6 months and 10 days after it had been constructed.
 From the Egyptian sojourn of the people it was 1,062 years, 6 months, and 10 days.
 From the Deluge to the demolition of the sanctuary the whole length of time was 1,957 years, 6 months, and 10 days.
 From the generation of Adam until what happened to the sanctuary it was 4,513 years, 6 months, and 10 days.
 This then is the total of these years (Josephus, Ant.
-10.147–148 [Begg and Spilsbury, Josephus])
+10.147–148 [Begg and Spilsbury, Josephus]).

-Unlike Josephus’ aforementioned enumerations, in which only years are counted, here he also repeatedly gives numbers of months and days.
-Not only here, however, does Josephus give the months and days.
+Unlike the aforementioned enumerations, in which Josephus counts only years, here he repeatedly offers the number of months and days.
+He does this not only here, however.
 Several sentences earlier, he writes that the Davidic kingdom lasted 514 years, six months, and ten days (Josephus, Ant.
 10.143).
-Accordingly, the day of the destruction is also the day when the kingdom met its demise.
-Later in his book Josephus uses a few more times the counting of months and days.
-After the depiction Nebuchadnezzar's war in Egypt, Josephus recapitulates the history of exiles from the Land.
-At the end he points out “Now the entire interval of time from the captivity of the Israelites until the deportation of the two tribes amounted to one hundred and thirty years, six months and ten days” (Josephus, Ant.
+Accordingly, the day of the destruction is also the day that the kingdom met its demise.
+Later in the book, Josephus counts months and days several more times.
+After his description of Nebuchadnezzar's war in Egypt, Josephus recapitulates the history of the exiles from the Land, and ends by noting: “Now the entire interval of time from the captivity of the Israelites until the deportation of the two tribes amounted to one hundred and thirty years, six months and ten days” (Josephus, Ant.
 10.185, Marcus).
 The same counting of months and days also slept later.
-When Josephus recounts that at the beginning of the Second Temple period the high priests headed the people, he reiterated Jewish leadership until the first destruction.
-He notes that since Saul rose to reign, the people have been under the rule of kings for “five hundred thirty-two years six months and ten days” (Josephus, Ant.
+When Josephus recounts that at the beginning of the Second Temple period the high priests presided over the people, he reiterates that Jewish leadership lasted until the first destruction.
+He notes that since the onset of Saul’s reign, the people have been under the rule of kings for “five hundred thirty-two years six months and ten days” (Josephus, Ant.
 11.112, Marcus).
-And again, at the end of Antiquities, Josephus produces a chronology of the First and Second Temples, now using the priestly count of years.
-Referring the destruction of the First Temple, he writes that the High Priesthood in that edifice lasted 466 years, six months, and ten days (Josephus, Ant.
+At the end of Antiquities, Josephus again produces a chronology of the First and Second Temples, now using the priestly count of years.
+Referring to the destruction of the First Temple, he writes that the High Priesthood lasted 466 years, six months, and ten days in that edifice (Josephus, Ant.
 20.232).
-Josephus’ modern interpreters have often examined and discussed his years chronology.
-The system of months and days he uses only in reference to the destruction, however, has not yet been privileged with a real debate.
+Josephus’ modern interpreters have often examined and discussed the years of his chronology.
+The system of months and days that he uses solely in reference to the destruction, however, has not yet been the subject of a real debate.

 a.
 The Biblical background